Spears case spotlights state efforts to rein in conservators

 California lawmakers had passed a series of reforms to the state’s conservatorship system in 2006, but they were never implemented by the courts because of budget cuts during the recession in 2008 — the same year Spears was placed in the conservatorship after suffering a mental health crisis.

+Her ordeal caught the attention of Congress, which held a Senate Judiciary committee hearing this week examining ways to reshape conservatorships.

-The system “is failing people from every walk of life, whether they are a global superstar whose struggles unfortunately play out in public or a family unsure of how to take care of an elderly parent,” said state Assemblyman Evan Low, a Democratic who introduced the bill after watching the recent documentary “Controlling Britney Spears.”
+The system “is failing people from every walk of life, whether they are a global superstar whose struggles unfortunately play out in public or a family unsure of how to take care of an elderly parent,” said state Assemblyman Evan Low, a Democrat who introduced the bill after watching the recent documentary “Controlling Britney Spears.”

 Low added: “This bill saw unanimous, bipartisan support throughout the process because it’s painfully clear that we can and should do better.”